srimuthurajesh/Tech-Notes/Java/Language/java-interview-questions.md

 7. What are keywords in java?
 `words with special meaning`
 8. Write java input/output syntax.
+9. What are datatype and its types?
 `define the type of data.
 1.primitive 2.non primitive`
-9. What are datatype and its types?
 10. Java is not 100% oops language, why?
+`becz it supports primitive datatype`
 11. What are variable and its types?
 12. What is operators and its types?
+`perform mathematical operations`
 13. What is array? and list important methods
 14. What is string? and list important methods
 15. Why string is immutable?